tukhai/web-crawler/README.md

 # TODO

-* Improve the crawling by using fragment parsing of Selenium WebDriver package in order to crawl full database from each websites
+* Improve the crawling by using fragment parsing of Selenium WebDriver package in order to crawl full database from each websites: Only parse the newly rendered html part after clicking 'Load More' button and save into databas

+* Fixing the crash bug on heroku production (excess memory) when clicking 'Load More' buttons many times

+* Include page number for Price Difference API so it can provide item 10th to 19th, 20th to 29th, etc.